davidsjohnson/blockies-haic-dev/README.md

 ```

 ## AAAI26 - Submission
-The sampler and scene parameter used to generate the dataset used in the AAAI submission are available in the folder `aaai26`.
+The sampler and scene parameters used to generate the dataset for the AAAI26 submission are available in the `blockies/aaai26` directory.

+Code for downloading and reviewing the datasets can be found in the `aaai26` folder.
+A Jupyter notebook is also included to review the selection of the datasets for the user study.